Text-Input/Ray_Tracer/README.md

 Based off of the book series "Ray Tracing: In One Weekend".

-All chapters of the first book in the series have been completed, and support for triangle-based things has been added.
+All chapters of the first book in the series have been completed, and support for triangle-based objects has been added.
+Further, fogs of constant densities have also been implemented.
+BVH building with a surface area heuristic has also been added, as a performance speedup.

+Multithreaded rendering is accomplished using Rayon.

+Python bindings have been added using PyO3.
+This, however, seems to have broken building the binary on linux (or at least WSL), though the raytracing lib seems to still build properly.

+For the time being, the entire project is confirmed to build correctly on Windows 10.